GachumalaP/js-interview-prep/README.md

 ![temporaldeadzone](https://user-images.githubusercontent.com/88746202/218831028-ecbb1639-153a-4eb9-8ada-8352c8190291.png)

-Variables declared with var key word is allocated memory and attacted to global object where as for let and const variables, memory is allocated and attached to diferent Object `Script` which is a seperate memory space.
+Variables declared with `var` keyword is allocated memory and attacted to `Global` object where as for let and const variables, memory is allocated and attached to diferent Object `Script` which is a seperate memory space.
 And this space can not be used/accessed before initializing the variables.

-Temporal dead zone is a phase when let & const variables are hosited till the time these variables are initialized with values.
+**Temporal Dead Zone** is a phase when let & const variables are hosited till the time these variables are initialized with values.
 When we try to access variables which are in temporal dead zone, we will get `ReferenceError`